We Are the Grand

 We Are The Grand is a Chilean band and indie rock musical quartet.
-The group was formed in 2009 by Sebastián Gallardo (vocalist, guitar), Fernando Lamas (guitar), Juan Aguirre (bass) and Matías Peralta (drums) in Santiago, Chile.
+The group was formed in 2009 by Sebastián Gallardo (vocalist, guitar), Fernando Lamas (guitar), Benjamín Galdames (bass) and Matías Peralta (drums) in Santiago, Chile.

 History

 The band was originally called "The Grand", but it changed after learning of a Norwegian band with the same name.

 The group's music style is heavily influenced by indie rock of the 90s, and sounds similar to groups such as The Libertines, Franz Ferdinand, and Kasabian.
 They received positive reviews for the singles "Save Me", "Faint", "Ecstasy", "I Am" and "Do You Remember the First Time?".

 Their first studio album released in 2012 was titled Until the Morning, and later released EPs in 2009 and 2010, titled The Grand and Chasing Lights, respectively.

 The second studio album, Volver, was released on March 8, 2016.
 It was initially released as a free download for 24 hours.
 An official album release show took place a month later at Teatro Nescafe De Las Artes.